wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Demos/QuickStartDemos.md

 then do a

 >      sudo su <password as per step 4 above>

->      cd adt-build-machine-scripts/logs
+>      cd adt-build-machine-scripts

->      tail -f buildout - to see the error stream and how the build is progressing
+>      ./Logs.sh

 **Note 1:**